In the beginning along with mankind Prajapati created sacrifice and said: “By this shall you increase: this shall be the granter of desires” (3:10).

 Before Krishna tells us about the life-path of the wise, he disposes of the foolish in a single short verse:

-“He who does not, here on earth, turn the wheel thus set in motion, lives injuriously, delighting in the senses, and in vain” (3:16).
+He who here on the earth turns not the wheel thus set in motion, lives full of sense delights, maliciously and uselessly (3:16).

 Basically, the idea is that those who live for their personal gratification, with no wider interest or perspective, and who are oriented toward the body and its addictions (falsely called “needs” by the body-involved), injure both themselves and others, and really live to no real purpose, for death in a moment sweeps away everything they value, leaving them only with their addictions to dominate them in future lives.
 A horrible prospect, indeed.
 They are truly the living dead.

-“He whose delight is only in the Self, whose satisfaction is in the Self, and who is content only in the Self; for him the need to act does not exist.
-He has no purpose at all in action or in non-action, and he has no need of any [relative] being for any purpose whatsoever” (3:17, 18).
+He who is content only in the Self, who is satisfied in the Self, who is pleased only in the Self: for him there is no need to act.
+He has no purpose at all in action or in non-action, and he has no need of anyone for any purpose whatsoever (3:17-18).